 How can Fifth Disease be prevented?

 Frequent handwashing is the best way to reduce your child’s chances of getting fifth disease and other childhood viruses.
 Though there’s no vaccine for fifth disease, once you’ve been infected, you become immune to it.
 In many cases, people are immune to the disease (due to an unknown childhood bout with the illness) but don’t know it.
 If you or your child is at risk for parvovirus complications, talk to your doctor about blood tests that can help determine if someone is immune to the parvovirus or if he or she has recently become infected.

 When should I call a doctor?

-Parents should make an appointment with their child’s pediatrician if the child has sickle cell anemia or an impaired immune system and is exhibiting signs of Fifth Disease.
-Pregnant women exposed to Fifth Disease should contact their health care provider, as the infection can cause complications for the fetus.
-For more information on Fifth Disease and pregnancy, visit the CDC website.
+Parents should make an appointment with their child’s pediatrician if the child has sickle cell anemia or an impaired immune system and is exhibiting signs of fifth disease.
+Pregnant women exposed to fifth disease should contact their health care provider, as the infection can cause complications for the fetus.

 Learn more about the dangers of parvovirus during pregnancy here.